johnsonpremier/johnsonpremier.github.io/_posts/2023-06-06-nfs_usb_linux.md

 mount /dev/sdb1 /media
 ```

-## Add the USB drive to /etc/fstab so it is persistent upon reboots.
+## Add the USB drive to /etc/fstab so it is persistent upon reboots
 * Open the /etc/fstab file

 ```bash